edouardd67/Getting-and-Cleaning-Data/CodeBook.md

   We generate a Vector thatr identify those columns.
 Then we generate the subset.
   We add the Feature name to the data subset

-  3) Uses descriptive activity names to name the activities in the data set
+  3) Uses descriptive activity names to name the activities in the data set:
+  We read and create a DF with the Activity names

+  4) Appropriately label the data set with descriptive variable names:
+  We column bind all three files, already with the respective column names: subject, y_data, x_data We use GSUB and Regular Expression to clean the Colum names

+  "final_data" is the Data we expect to have on this step.